StefanGreve/profile/README.md

 ## Remarks

-Some optional external dependencies may be added over time, although they will never interfere with the core features of this profile.
+While this script attempts to be as lightweight as possible, a few externals are required to run some of the Cmdlets from this profile.

 <details>
 <summary>Additional Features</summary>